Holy-Order-of-Saint-Jarvis/lovecraft/OVERVIEW.md

 To promote this goal, the code may be separated into "wire" (network and data-handling) code and "business" (core logic) code.

+### Portable
+As previously mentioned, this code may be required to run on multiple different platforms.
+To support this goal, dependencies **should** be ensured to be available on *at least*:

+  - Linux
+    - ARM (Raspberry Pi/Arduino)
+    - x64
+  - Darwin/x64
+  - Windows(?)

 ### Modular
 The plan for the PLP is to have a number of small projects that can be reconfigured as necessary on-site.
 It **may** be worthwhile to structure the software similarly, if there are potentially large numbers of "client" projects.